• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-I love these waffles because they feel good for you with the whole grain and nut flours, plus some Greek yogurt (and, I think, they are!).
-I certainly appreciate them as a recovery snack after a long run, sometimes with the addition of peanut butter or almond butter if I'm really hungry, plus fresh fruit.
-There is no sweetener called for in this recipe -- I don't believe you need anything extra in the batter since maple syrup is sure to be added when serving!
-You can also easily make these dairy-free.
+I love these simple waffles not only because they feel good for you with whole grain and nut flour, plus some Greek yogurt.
+Yes, that's great, but they also taste amazing!
+I certainly appreciate them as a recovery snack after a long run, sometimes with a swipe of peanut butter or almond butter.
+They're always fantastic with fresh fruit.
+And, there's no extra sugar needed!
+Just don't skimp on the maple syrup when serving :) You can also easily make these waffles dairy-free (see some substitution suggestions below).
+Some more highlights include:

 • Baking powder